 This should provide a general idea of what a serious game is, but to facilitate further discussions about serious gaming it seems useful to provide a somewhat more detailed definition.
-To reach such a definition, it is useful to split up the term "serious game" into two parts and look at the question: what exactly is a game?
+For this, it is useful to split up the term "serious game" into two parts and look at the question: what exactly is a game?